jordyvanvorselen/rib-reviews/README.md

 ## Getting Started

-This project is set up in two main folders.
-The `frontend` folder contains the Flutter mobile app, and the `backend` folder contains the Next.js backend.
-They both contain their own respective setup instructions.
+This project is set up in three main folders.
+The `frontend` folder contains the Flutter mobile app, the `backend` folder contains the Next.js backend and the `slackbot` folder contains the bolt-js slackbot.
+They all contain their own respective setup instructions.

 - Click [here](./frontend/README.md) to read more about the technical setup of the **mobile app**.
 - Click [here](./backend/README.md) to read more about the technical setup of the **backend**.
+- Click [here](./slackbot/README.md) to read more about the technical setup of the **slackbot**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>